If you're looking for dental Inlays and Onlays to repair teeth that have been damaged by fracture or decay, our dental clinic in Greenwich can help.

+Dental Inlays and Onlays are used to repair teeth that have been damaged by fracture or decay.
 Also known as Partial Crowns, they are most appropriate for teeth at the back of the mouth when the damage is too great for a filling, yet not severe enough to require a full new crown.

 The difference between Inlays and Onlays is the area of the tooth they are used to repair.
 Inlays are required when the damage to the tooth is in the recessed area within the cusps of the biting surface.